KReguieg/intern-log-template/README.md

     - If credentials of a git user already exit , it can be easly changed by
         - Type  " git config --global --user " .
 Which will open the following screen
         ![](img/Git_Config_snipping.JPG)
-        - At the bottom you can see the path at which the congif file is located
+        - At the bottom you can see the path at which the config file is located
         - Naviagte to that path, open the file and enter your git email.
         - Whola ! it's done !